 Essential oils literally changed her life forever, and she has made it her mission to educate people all over the world regarding the safe and effective use of doTERRA essential oils with animal treatment.

-Dr. Janis Fisher is a graduate of the Atlantic Veterinary College in Prince Edward Island, Canada.
-Early in her career, she realized that she wanted to take a more holistic approach to healing.
-In 2005, she became a certified veterinary acupuncturist through the International Veterinary Acupuncture Society; ever since, her practice has included both acupuncture and traditional Chinese medicine herbal therapy.
+Dr. Janis Fisher is a graduate of the Atlantic Veterinary College of Prince Edward Island, Canada.
+Early in her career, she realized she wanted to take a more holistic approach to well-being.
+She became a certified veterinary acupuncturist through the International Veterinary Acupuncture Society in 2005.
+Ever since, her practice has included both acupuncture and traditional Chinese medicine herbal therapy.

-Her desire to use natural therapies lead her to doTERRA essential oils.
-After witnessing the health benefits of the essential oils in her own home, Dr. Fisher included them into her veterinary rehabilitation practice. doTERRA essential oils are now diffused daily at her practice, and she enjoys educating colleagues on the therapeutic use of essential oils with their animal patients.
+Her desire for natural solutions led her to doTERRA essential oils.
+After witnessing the health benefits of essential oils in her home, Janis integrated them into her veterinary rehabilitation practice. doTERRA essential oils are now diffused daily at her office, and she enjoys educating colleagues on the benefits of essential oils for their animal patients.